Wecasa Terms and Conditions

 The T&C Agreement comes into force once the User has accepted these T&Cs and remains in force until it is modified (see clause 5 above) or terminated (see clause 13.3 below).

-13.2 ACCOUNT RESTRICTIONS FOR PARTNERS
+13.2 ACCOUNT LIMITATIONS FOR PARTNERS

-13.2.1 Manual restrictions
+13.2.1 Manual Limitations

-• the Partner has sent unkind or aggressive messages to the Wecasa teams.
+• The Partner has sent unkind or aggressive messages to the Wecasa teams.

-• the Partner has behaved in an unkind or aggressive manner towards Customers.
+• The Partner has behaved in an unkind or aggressive manner towards Customers.

-• the Partner has repeatedly received negative reviews from Customers.
+• The Partner has repeatedly received negative reviews from Customers.

-At the end of the specified period, depending on the Partners' performances and the development of the situation, the restriction measure will either be lifted, or the T&C Agreement will be terminated, in accordance with the stipulations in clause 13.3.
+At the end of the specified period, depending on the Partner's ability to correct the faulty behaviour, the limitation measure will either be lifted or the T&C Agreement will be terminated, in accordance with the stipulations in clause 13.3.

-13.2.2 Automatic restrictions
+13.2.2 Automatic Limitations

 During this period, the Partner will continue to receive Customer Bookings for Customers they have already provided At-home Services for.
 The Partner's professional profile will still be online and active, and access to the Platform and their Account will be maintained.
 Conversely, the Partner will no longer be contacted for Bookings made by new Customers.